Small off-grid solar panel array with battery bank near a rustic cabin on a homestead

 Charge Controller

 Get an MPPT (Maximum Power Point Tracking) controller, not PWM.
-MPPT is 20–30% more efficient and worth the extra $50–$100.
-Size it for your panel wattage — a 30A MPPT controller handles up to 800W of panels.
+MPPT is 10–30% more efficient depending on temperature and array voltage, and worth the extra $50–$100.

 Batteries